Guide to Creating Effective Work Orders

 - Complete: The repair is made, and the steam valve is successfully put back into service.
 The technician signs off on the task.

-What Should Be Included in a WO Template?
+What to Include in a WO Template?

 There are many examples of downloadable templates online.
 However, if you are not using a CMMS like MaintainX, these templates are primarily printable forms that require the information to be manually entered.